theebank/theebank/README.md

 ![](https://komarev.com/ghpvc/?username=theebank)

 - 👋 Hi, I’m Theeban Kumaresan!
-- 👀 I’m interested in Web and App Development
+- 👀 I’m interested in Web and App Development as well as Embedded Systems!
 - 💻 I've had exciting internships at companies like Syntronic and ISED Canada
 - 🌱 I just recently graduated from the University of Ottawa with a degree in Computer Engineering!
 - 📫 How to reach me: kumaresantheeban8@gmail.com\